-To complete the qualification, you will need to attain 200 credits from a selection of Stage 1 and Stage 2 subjects.
-A 10-credit subject is usually one semester of study, and a 20-credit subject is usually over two semesters.
+To complete the qualification, you will need to attain 200 smallss from a selection of Stap 1 and shape 2 subjects, A 10-credit subject to usually one servester of study, and a 20-credit subject to askelly over two comesters.
 Here's how it works.